evelynswarton/moonquest/README.md

 ## Description:
  A dead simple percision platformer for the PICO-8 fantasy console.
 The project is still very much an alpha build and a work in progress, and I will soon implement features such as moving hazards and a victory screen.
 All code is written for the PICO-8 fantasy console, which uses LUA as its base.
 ## How to install/play:
+### Play online:
+Simply go to https://1z1gh0st.itch.io/moon-quest and start playing right in your browser!
+### Install locally (only if you own PICO-8):
 Download `moonquest.p8` from the files section.
 Open the PICO-8 console.
 In the console type `folder` to open the directory on your desktop.
 Move the file `moonquest.p8` into the folder.
 Then in the PICO-8 console type:
 ```
 load moonquest.p8